Skip to main content

 The recency budget

 Idle (not-in-use) staged copies are kept newest-first up to staging_keep_recent_gb (default 40 GiB); anything beyond that budget is deleted.
-The budget is a floor for recently used data, not a disk-pressure threshold.
-Nothing watches free space and triggers eviction when the disk fills: the check runs at two specific moments, and only when cleanup_on_deactivate is true:
+This warm-cache check runs at two specific moments, and only when cleanup_on_deactivate is true:

 • when a model instance is shut down, and